MattCobosco/CarRentalBlazorServer/README_ENG.md

   - Employee creation has been moved to a separate method, accessible only via the admin panel.
 It too, adds a User Claim adequate to the position of Employee associated with the User account.
   - User in the User Database and Employee/Customer in the Business Database is linked via a common GUID.
   - If necessary, the GUID of the currently signed-in user is taken from the HTTP Context.
 Then the necessary information related to this user is downloaded from the Business Database.

+## TODO:
+- [ ] Seed database with users
+- [ ] Add instructions to README - how to run and use this app
+- [ ] Beautify the README - add some screenshots, icons, etc.